hashicorp/vault/website/source/docs/secrets/databases/postgresql.html.md

 The full list of configurable options can be seen in the [PostgreSQL database plugin API](/api/secret/databases/postgresql.html) page.

-Or for more information on the Database secret backend's HTTP API please see the [Database secret backend API](/api/secret/databases/index.html) page.
+For more information on the Database secret backend's HTTP API please see the [Database secret backend API](/api/secret/databases/index.html) page.